hydra-synth/hydra/README.md

 #### API

-For updated list of functions, see glslTransforms.js file in hydra/hydra-server/app/src/
+For updated list of functions, see comosable-glslTransforms.js file in hydra/hydra-server/app/src/

+#### Changelog between v0 and v1:
+* Syntax change from 'o0.osc()' to 'osc().out(o0)'.
+Note: old syntax still works
+* multiple generator functions can be composited into each other:
+`osc(10)
+  .rotate(0.5)
+  .diff(osc(200).rotate(0.2))
+  .out()`
+* Buffer can be an input to itself
+* Multiple cameras can be specified using s0.initCam(1)
+* synth logic exists as a separate module, hydra-synth
+* added preliminary fft capability
+* fixed some bugs in editor and camera

  #### Libraries and tools used:
  * [Regl: functional webgl](http://regl.party/)